ColleagueRiley/X11-Drag-n-Drop/README.md

 printf("File dropped: %s\n", data);
 ```

+This is the raw string data for the drop.
+If there are multiple drops, it will include multiple files seperated by a '\n'.
+If you'd prefer to have an array of strings, you'd have to parse the data into an array.

 The data should also be freed once you're done using it.

 If you want to use it after the event is done you should allocate a seperate buffer and copy the data over.